 One thing some ingredient savvy shoppers may not love about these crackers: they contain high fructose corn syrup, which is a processed form of added sugar.
 If this matters to you, there are plenty of copy-cat buttery round crackers to choose from.
 Check ingredient lists or look for an organic option.
 But don’t say we didn’t warn you: many brands have tried, but few have succeeded in replicating the tried-and-true taste and texture of classic Ritz crackers.

-You can’t beat the price or flavor of long-time classic crackers, like Triscuit or Ritz, for easy snacking on their own or with toppings.
-To take your next cheese board up a notch or just try something different, go with Jan’s Farmhouse Crisps or Stonewall Kitchen’s Downeast Crackers, or splurge on Ines Rosales Olive Oil Tortas.
+You can’t beat the price or flavor of long-time classic crackers, like Triscuits (view at Amazon) or Ritz (view at Walmart), for easy snacking on their own or with toppings.
+To take your next cheese board up a notch or just try something different, go with Jan’s Farmhouse Crisps (view at Amazon) or Stonewall Kitchen’s Downeast Crackers (view at Amazon).